mHealthKenya/UshauriILDashboard/README.md

 Run "npm install"

-open the .env file, update the username and password according to your mysql credentials, then save
+Open the .env file, update the username and password according to your mysql credentials, then save

 run "sudo pm2 start npm -- start"